Carbon Reduction & Renewable Energy

 Sangre de Cristo Electric Association’s wholesale power provider is Tri-State Generation and Transmission (Tri-State).
 The power we purchase from Tri-State is then delivered through lines and equipment that SDCEA builds and maintains.
 SDCEA has a long-term wholesale electric power contract with Tri-State, which obligates Tri-State to meet all of our power needs, while requiring us to purchase a minimum of 95% of our power exclusively from them.
 This contract makes SDCEA a member-owner of Tri-State and allows us to supply 5% of our power from locally-generated renewable energy.

-As an owner of Tri-State, SDCEA directly benefits from more than 475MW of utility-scale wind, solar and other renewable projects currently online.
-Therefore, more than 30 percent of the power we receive from Tri-State is from emissions-free sources.
-Tri-State is currently developing an additional 100MW of solar and 104MW of wind-powered projects.
-Once online, those projects will increase Tri-State’s wind and solar resources to 45%.
+As an owner of Tri-State, SDCEA directly benefits from utility-scale wind, solar and other renewable projects currently online.
+Tri-State is currently developing an additional solar and wind-powered projects.

-SDCEA has not increased electric rates since July 2017 and plans to roll out new rate options in 2020 to complement efforts to decrease energy-related emissions, and to encourage energy efficiency and conservation.
+SDCEA has not increased electric rates since July 2017 and plans to complement efforts to decrease energy-related emissions, and to encourage energy efficiency and conservation.

 We encourage you to check out Tri-State’s plans and more information for yourself.